Learning to Teach Myself Any Skill: A Straightforward Approach

 The Core of Cognitive Learning

 Learning is active.
-You retain and apply more when you're doing the work yourself, not just watching or listening passively.
+Learners learn and apply more when you're doing the work yourself, not just watching or listening passively.
 The goal is to build durable knowledge, not short-term familiarity.
+A talented friend once told me: Anything could be broken down to smaller steps, where we have chains of other chunks.
+GreGmat, the best tutor I could ever nominate, promoted this strategy via his sessions: "Break it down like you are talking to a 5 year old".

 Why Metacognition Matters